 Any construction worker is familiar with the importance of steel cages and the role they play in reinforcing concrete.
 But when should you use spiral ligatures instead of circular ones?

-Spiral ligatures are basically a giant slinky which can be extended out to create a circular frame to attach straight bar to.
+Spiral Ligature is basically a giant slinky that can be extended out to create a circular frame to attach to straight bar.

 They are similar in many ways to rectangular steel cages in that they are both used to create additional strength and stability in concrete structures.